Peter Lamborn Wilson: Life

 Wilson was born in Baltimore on October 20, 1945.
 While undertaking a classics major at Columbia University, Wilson met Warren Tartaglia, then introducing Islam to students as the leader of a group called the Noble Moors.
 Attracted by the philosophy, Wilson was initiated into the group, but later joined a group of breakaway members who founded the Moorish Orthodox Church.
 The Church maintained a presence at the League for Spiritual Discovery, the group established by Timothy Leary.

-Appalled by the social and political climate, Wilson had also decided to leave the United States, and shortly after the assassination of Martin Luther King Jr., in 1968 he flew to Lebanon, eventually reaching India with the intention of studying Sufism, but became fascinated by Tantra, tracking down Ganesh Baba.
+Appalled by the social and political climate, Wilson decided to leave the United States, and shortly after the assassination of Martin Luther King Jr., in 1968 he flew to Lebanon, later reaching India with the intention of studying Sufism, but became fascinated by Tantra, tracking down Ganesh Baba.
 He spent a month in a Kathmandu missionary hospital being treated for hepatitis, and practised meditation techniques in a cave above the east bank of the Ganges.
 He also allegedly ingested significant quantities of cannabis.

 Wilson travelled on to Pakistan.
 There he lived in several places, mixing with princes, Sufis, and gutter dwellers, and moving from teahouses to opium dens.
 In Quetta he found "a total disregard of all government", with people reliant on family, clans or tribes, which appealed to him.

-Wilson then moved to Iran.
-It was here that he developed his scholarship.
+Wilson then moved to Iran where that he developed his scholarship.
 He translated classical Persian texts with French scholar Henry Corbin, and also worked as a journalist at the Tehran Journal.
 In 1974, Farah Pahlavi Empress of Iran commissioned her personal secretary, scholar Seyyed Hossein Nasr, to establish the Imperial Iranian Academy of Philosophy.
-Nasr offered Wilson the position of director of its English language publications, and editorship of its journal Sophia Perennis.
-This Wilson edited from 1975 until 1978.
+Nasr offered Wilson the position of director of its English language publications, and editorship of its journal Sophia Perennis, which Wilson edited from 1975 until 1978.
+He would go on to also publish on the Ni'matullāhī Sufi Order and Isma'ilism with Nasrollah Pourjavady.

 Following the Iranian Revolution in 1979, Wilson lived in New York City, sharing a brownstone townhouse with William Burroughs, with whom he bonded over their shared interests.
 Burroughs acknowledged Wilson for providing material on Hassan-i Sabbah which he used for his novel The Western Lands.

-Wilson lived in upstate New York.
-A family trust fund enabled him to live in a state he termed "independently poor".
+In later life, Wilson lived in upstate New York in conditions he termed "independently poor".
 He has been described as "a subcultural monument".

-In 2020, in a personal letter to Wahid Azal of the Fatimiya Sufi Order, Wilson requested and was accepted as a Bayānī or Azali, a fact which he obliquely alluded to in his two final books published in early 2022.
+Towards the end of his life, he showed an interest in the Bābī religion, especially in its Azali form.
+This was mentioned in his two final books published in early 2022.

 Wilson died of heart failure on May 22, 2022, in Saugerties, New York.